 'I'm Spiritual.
 I'm Religious.
 I'm a Good Christian.'

-Wesley Clark on anti-military preachers, his conversion, bigotry against his Jewish dad & when he was most 'close to God'
+Wesley Clark on anti-military preachers, his conversion, bigotry against his Jewish dad & when he was most 'close to God'series with the candidates.

 I remember the Methodist church in Chicago had these beautiful stained glass windows.
 So I saw a church in Arkansas that had those beautiful stained glass windows and it was right across the street from this barber shop that had a miniature barber's chair complete with the razor strap and everything.

 So I picked that church.
 It was the Immanuel Baptist church.
 And so that was my church.
 I picked that church when I was not quite 5.

 BELIEFNET: Did you go to that on your own or did your Mom go with you?

 CLARK: Mostly I went on my own.
 My mother went a couple of times to the Emmanuel Baptist church.
 When we moved over to the North Valentine street and after a couple of years she got tired of driving me to Emmanuel Baptist which is on the other side of town.
 So we went to a local Baptist church which was called Pulaski Heights Baptist church.

 BELIEFNET: What was that like as a little boy to be going to Baptist church there on your own?
 Do you have any memories of that?